Isomer (Proarticulata): Cephalozoa (preliminary name)

 These proarticulatans demonstrate incomplete segmentation, as the anterior zone is free of isomers, often making a "hairband" like appearance. (example cephalozoans include Yorgia, Praecambridium, Andiva, Archaeaspinus, Ivovicia, Spriggina, Marywadea and Cyanorus.
 Some cephalozoans from the family Yorgiidae demonstrate pronounced asymmetry of left and right parts of the body.
 For instance, Yorgia’s initial right isomer is the only one which spreads far towards the left side of the body.
 Archaeaspinus has an unpaired anterior lobe confined by the furrow to the left side only.

 Dipleurozoa

 The dipleurozoan body is subradial divided by isomers entirely (e.g., Dickinsonia and Phyllozoon).
 Juveniles Dickinsonia show an undivided anterior area but this region was reduced in the course of ontogeny, and in adult Dickinsonia-like proarticulates changed so strongly that became almost indistinguishable from isomers.

 Proarticulata Incertae sedis

-In Onega stepanovi and Tamga hamulifera all isomers are encircled by a peripheral undivided zone.
+In Cephalonega stepanovi and Tamga hamulifera all isomers are encircled by a peripheral undivided zone.
 In the former, the isomers remain in contact with each other, while in the latter, the isomers do not touch.